Aa Gaya Hero: Reception

 BookMyShow reviewed the film and wrote, "Catch the film in your nearest theatre to entertain yourself with a two-hour parody of the 90s, with signature Govinda dance moves and hilarious dialogues and action.
 Take along your friends to experience a laugh riot.
 However The Times of India gave it 1.5 stars saying "Unfortunately, besides the actor's trademark dance moves, there is nothing worth watching here.
 The 'hero' might just need to make another comeback soon and hopefully a more 'relevant' one this time."

 Box office

-Its first-day box office was 23 lakh.
-It grossed 32 lakh on Saturday and collected 42 lakhs on Sunday.
-It collected 97 lakhs in its first weekend.
-It grossed 1.66 crores till Friday.
-Its second-weekend box office was 17 lakhs taking the film's total to 1.80 crores.
-Its lifetime domestic collection is 2.78 crores.
-In America, it had a good opening, collected 10 lakhs on Friday.
-It grossed 50 lakh in its first overseas weekend.
-It grossed 12 lakhs in its first week and collected 7 lakhs in its second weekend.
-Its lifetime overseas was 99 lakhs.
-It opened well in Malaysia, where it had just 40 screens.
-Its final box office was 1.39 crores against a budget of 8 crores it was a disaster.
+The film had a disappointing box office performance despite strong initial showings.
+It made 23 lakh on its opening day, 32 lakh on Saturday, and 42 lakh on Sunday, totaling 97 lakh in its first weekend.
+By Friday, its total domestic earnings had reached 1.66 crores, with its second-weekend collection of 17 lakh bringing the total to 1.80 crores.
+Its lifetime domestic earnings amounted to 2.78 crores.

+Overseas, it started strong with 10 lakh on Friday and 50 lakh over its first weekend, but its total overseas earnings reached only 99 lakh.
+The film had a modest success in Malaysia with 40 screens but ultimately grossed 1.39 crores against a production budget of 8 crores, making it a financial disaster.